Do Money Trees Like Coffee Grounds? (+How To Use It Correctly)

 It can also attract pests by creating an environment where the soil remains wet and the roots rot.

-It is better to add coffee grounds to the compost instead of putting them on the soil directly.
+Adding coffee grounds to the compost is better than putting them on the soil directly.

 Yellow leaves

 Yellow is a common sign of too much acidity in the soil.
-The trees like slightly acidic soil that has a pH between 6 and 6.5.
-However, if the pH level drops below 6, the soil can become highly acidic for your money tree.
+The money tree prefers slightly acidic soil with a pH between 6 and 6.5.
+However, if the pH level drops below 6, your money tree’s soil can become highly acidic.

-If you notice that you have yellow leaves on your money tree that are losing color and becoming unhealthy, you should consider checking the soil’s pH level.
+If you notice yellow leaves on your money tree that are losing color and becoming unhealthy, you should consider checking the soil’s pH level.

 You should check the soil pH level even when you don’t see any sign on the plant.
 This will help you take action even before the soil becomes too acidic and damages the plant.